kndym/kndym.github.io/_pages/about.md

 My research interests primarily lie in the intersection of **Applied Mathematics and Statistics**.
 Currently, I am focused on developing **Spatially Smoothed Ecological Inference Models**, contributing to more robust and accurate statistical analysis of aggregated data.

-Beyond my core coursework, I serve as a Student Researcher at the **HBCU IBM Quantum Center at Howard University**, where I explore emerging applications in quantum computing.
+Beyond my core coursework, I serve as a Student Researcher at the [HBCU IBM Quantum Center at Howard University](https://www.hbcuquantumcenter.org/), where I explore emerging applications in quantum computing.
 I am deeply committed to education and community outreach, which I express through my role as a middle school tutor at the [Howard University Middle School for Mathematics and Science (MS)²](https://hu-ms2.org/).